Visitors in search of the real Algarve need look no further than Alte, a pretty village tucked away in the hills north-west of Loulé.

 Close by lies one of the Algarve’s true natural wonders, the little church (igrejinha) of Soidos located in Rocha dos Soidos.
 This is not a building erected by man in praise of God but an awe-inspiring grotto where thousands of stalactites and stalagmites form columns and cathedral-styled lacey vaults, inviting the spectator to sudden meditation and exaltation.

 Visitors to this region should not miss the opportunity to visit Fonte da Benémola, one of the Agarve’s most enchanting conservation zones.
 Comprising some 390 hectares of winding fertile valleys framed by rocky hills, the land is irrigated by natural springs and rich in flora and fauna.
+Fonte da Benémola is a sequestered haven where one feels in total communion with nature.
+It forms part of the parish (and village) of Querença which features a picturesque whitewashed 18th-century church with a striking Manueline doorway.

 Little known by the average tourist, another sightseeing spot well worth visiting is Rocha da Pena located a few kilometres west of Salir.
 Rising to 1577 feet (480 metres) at its western end, it forms one of the most outstanding natural features of the Algarve hills.

 Need more sightseeing ideas for your next visit?
-Why not listen to or download the Portugal Travel Show, the podcast for people planning a trip to sunny Portugal…
+Listen to the Portugal Travel Show, the podcast for people planning a trip to sunny Portugal…